Call Flow and Transcripts

 • The recording is stored as an MP3 in the call thread, downloadable from the inbox.

-• The workspace-wide retention cap is 100 recordings by default.
+• The organisation-wide retention cap is 100 recordings by default.
 Once the cap is reached, the oldest recordings are auto-deleted to make room for new ones.
 Transcripts are kept indefinitely; only the audio is rotated.

 Consent rules vary by country.
 Two-party-consent jurisdictions require explicit notice before recording.
 Review the wording with your legal team — Yaplet only provides the recording infrastructure, not the disclosure language.